Our Most Often Heard Christmas Light Troubleshooting Questions.

 If you exceed the maximum connectivity for your light strand it will blow the fuse.

-Our sets have fuses located in the male end-plug.
+Most sets of Christmas lights have fuses located in the male end-plug.
 Just use a short flat head screwdriver to slide back the door and replace the blown fuse with one of the two replacement fuses that originally came with your set.

 If your light set comes on, then goes off when the set is moved, the plug prongs may need a little squeeze because they've either been stretched or you have an older plug.